Process and Information for School Renaming Consideration

-Members of the public can also submit written comments for the hearings by emailing firstname.lastname@example.org.
-These comments will not be read into the record but will be posted to Boarddocs and available from this Web page.
+Members of the public can submit additional written comments by emailing firstname.lastname@example.org or by emailing School Board Clerk Marty Gadell at email@example.com; please include the subject line “Public Comment - Potential School Renaming”.
+Written comments will not be read into the record, but will be posted to Boarddocs and available from this Web page.

 The cost to develop and administer the survey and provide reports to the School Board is $8,500.

 Information on potential costs that may result if the Board decides to change the name of either school is available here.
 For George Mason High School, the estimated total is $96,760; for Thomas Jefferson Elementary School, the estimate is $13,500.